Grants

 Q. Is my agency’s mission or service focus eligible for this grant?

-A. We welcome proposals that align with any one of our Bold Goals, and specifically the strategies and tactics identified by our community and Vision Councils.
+A. For Rutherford and Cannon Counties, we welcome proposals that align with any one of our Bold Goals, and specifically the strategies and tactics identified by our community and Vision Councils.
 In your grant application, you will need to choose one Bold Goal to align with and then may choose multiple strategies and tactics within that Bold Goal area.
-You can review those goals, strategies and tactics here.
+You will also be asked to describe how your program aligns with and will impact that Bold Goal area.
+You can review the goals, strategies, and tactics here.

 Q. Can we submit more than one proposal?

-A. Yes, if you have more than one program or service line that aligns with different Bold Goals
+A. Yes, if you have more than one program or service that aligns with Bold Goals

 area/leading indicators or strategies, you may submit more than one proposal.
 Please note that these would be separate funding relationships and may involve varying time periods for funding, collaborative working sessions, etc.